nojronatron/taskmaster/README.md

 - Deleted the AllTasks Activity (was not longer in use).
 - Added Spinner to select a Team on the AddTask Activity (In progress).

+Saturday 2-July:

+- Debugged adding Team to a Task, now functional and DB-backed.

 ## Feature Tasks

 Feature Tasks are broken down into the following sub sections.